google/angle/doc/DevSetupAndroid.md

 target_cpu = "arm64"
 is_component_build = false
 is_debug = false
-dcheck_always_on = true   # Recommended for debugging.
+angle_assert_always_on = true   # Recommended for debugging.
 Turn off for performance. use_goma = true                 # Googlers-only!
 If you're not a Googler remove this.
 ```

 More targeted GN arg combinations can be found [below](#android-gn-args-combinations).